GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-93/index.md

 In March, we announced our plans to [shorten the release cycle][dcc-shorter-cycle] and ship a new version of Chrome every 4 weeks.

 That time has arrived, and we'll ship Chrome 94 on September 21st.
+You can find planned release dates for each version on the [Chrome Calendar][chrome-cal].

 ## New PWA features {: #new-pwa}